atcs-wang/songset-manager/README.md

 - (More) Client-Side-Rendering

 ### Small TODOs:
+- Patch out use of EJS on browser side
 - Refactor create setlist form into partial
 - Allow create setlist on Band profile page
 - Move song/set related heads/footers into partials